 Last month, in this piece about “Stig of the Dump” and typefaces, I mentioned how, many years ago, I used to deliver training courses on desktop publishing applications.
 I enjoyed teaching people the differences between typefaces, “beyond the basics of why body text is usually set in a serif, rather than sans serif, font”.
+[If you need more clarification about what a serif is, and what it does, see this later piece, “More about serifs”.]
 Yesterday I started reading Susan Hill’s “Howards End is on the Landing”, in which she embarks (to quote from the back-of-book blurb) “on a year-long voyage through her books, in order to get to know her own collection again”.

 On page 9 of my Profile Books paperback copy (“Typeset in Transitional by MacGuru Ltd”) she discusses fonts and mentions her preference for Garamond over Times Roman.
 She writes: